mvw/hackerrank/Functional Programming/Persistent Structures/Minimum Multiple/README.md

 calculation from version 1.
 But I was too lazy to try this out.

 ## Keywords
-array, data structure, Euclid's algorithm, lcm
+array, data structure, Euclid's algorithm, lcm, segment tree